Battle of An Lộc: Aftermath

-The victory, however, was not complete.
-QL-13 still was not open.
-On 11 July the entire 18th Division arrived at An Lộc to replace the 5th Division.
 The 18th Division would spread out from An Lộc and push the PAVN back, increasing control in the area.

 On 8 August the 18th Division launched an assault to retake Quần Lợi, but was stopped by the PAVN in the base's reinforced concrete bunkers.
 A second attack was launched on 9 August with limited gains.
 Attacks on the base continued for two weeks; eventually one third of the base was captured.
 Finally, the ARVN attacked the PAVN-occupied bunkers with TOW missiles and M-202 rockets, breaking the PAVN defense and forcing the remaining defenders to flee the base.

 The fighting at An Lộc demonstrated the continued ARVN dependence on U.S. air power and U.S. advisors.
 For the PAVN, it demonstrated their logistical constraints; following each attack, resupply times caused lengthy delays in their ability to properly defend their position.